lorforlinux/docs.beagleboard.io/boards/beagleplay/demos-and-tutorials/using-mikrobus.rst

    Learn more at https://github.com/MikroElektronika/click_id

+BeaglePlay's Linux kernel is patched with a mikrobus driver that automatically reads the ClickID and loads a driver, greatly simplifying usage.

 Does my add-on have ClickID?
 ============================

 Look for the "ID" logo on the board.
-It is likely on the back.
+It should be on the side with the pins sticking out, near the AN pin.

 .. todo::